 Holding the Trucker’s Truck Company Financially Accountable

-Nearly all trucking accidents result from a trucker's negligence from not getting enough sleep, compromising their driving habits.
+Nearly all trucking accidents result from a trucker’s negligence from not getting enough sleep, compromising their driving habits.
 However, additional third-party defendants may be involved in a trucking accident.
-A personal injury attorney working for a client might prove that other parties are liable for the crash, for instance:
+A truck accident attorney might prove that there are other responsible parties liable for the crash, such as:

 - The trucking company

 - Component manufacturer

 Potential third-party claims might include additional damages caused by: